-An increasing number of observational studies (19-32) have reported decreases in vaccine effectiveness with increasing time postvaccination within a single influenza season.
-Waning effects have not been observed consistently across age groups, influenza viruses (types, subtypes, and lineages), or seasons.
-Certain studies suggest waning occurs to a greater degree against influenza A(H3N2) viruses than against influenza A(H1N1) or influenza B viruses (26,27).
-This effect also might vary with recipient age; in certain studies, waning was more pronounced among older adults (19,23,26,30,32) and younger children (19).
-Relatively fewer reports include results specific to children (19-22); findings suggestive of waning have been reported in certain studies (19-21) but not others (22).
-Rates of decline in vaccine effectiveness also varied.
-A multiseason (2011-12 through 2014-15) analysis from the U.S. Influenza Vaccine Effectiveness (U.S. Flu VE) Network found that vaccine effectiveness decreased by approximately 7% per month for influenza A(H3N2) and influenza B and 6%-11% per month for influenza A(H1N1) pdm09 (25).
-Vaccine effectiveness remained greater than zero for at least 5-6 months after vaccination.
-In the Hospitalized Adult Influenza Vaccine Effectiveness Network (HAIVEN) during the 2015-16 through 2018-19 seasons, vaccine effectiveness against influenza-associated hospitalizations declined by approximately 8%-9% per month for all adults and approximately 10%-11% per month for those aged \geq 65 years (32).
-An analysis of the 2010-11 through 2013-14 seasons noted estimated effectiveness ranging from 54% to 67% during days 0-180 postvaccination; estimated vaccine effectiveness was not significant during the period between days 181 and 365 (20).
-A third multiseason analysis (2010-11 through 2014-15) conducted in Europe noted a decline in vaccine effectiveness to 0% at 111 days postvaccination against influenza A(H3N2) viruses.
-Vaccine effectiveness against influenza B viruses decreased more slowly, and vaccine effectiveness against influenza A(H1N1)pdm09 viruses remained roughly stable at 50%-55% throughout the influenza season (27).
-A meta-analysis of 14 studies examining waning of influenza vaccine effectiveness using the test-negative design found a significant decline in effectiveness within 180 days after vaccination against influenza A (H3N2) and influenza B but not against influenza A(H1N1) (38).
-In addition to the factors observed to be associated with waning immunity across studies, observed decreases in protection might be at least in part attributable to bias, unmeasured confounding, or the late-season emergence of antigenic drift variants of influenza viruses that are less well-matched to the vaccine viruses.
+approximately 10%-11% per month for those aged ≥65 years (24).
+An analysis of the 2010-11 through 2013-14 seasons noted estimated effectiveness ranging from 54% to 67% during days 0-180 postvaccination; estimated vaccine effectiveness was not significant during the period between days 181 and 365 (32).
+A multiseason analysis (2010-11 through 2014-15) conducted in Europe noted a decline in vaccine effectiveness to 0% at 111 days postvaccination against influenza A(H3N2) viruses.
+Vaccine effectiveness against influenza B viruses decreased more slowly, and vaccine effectiveness against influenza A(H1N1)pdm09 viruses remained roughly stable at 50%-55% throughout the influenza season (25).
+A metaanalysis of 14 studies examining waning of influenza vaccine effectiveness using the test-negative design found a significant decline in effectiveness within 180 days after vaccination against influenza A(H3N2) and influenza B but not against influenza A(H1N1) (43).
+In addition to the factors observed to be associated with waning immunity across studies, observed decreases in protection might be at least in part attributable to bias, unmeasured confounding, or the late-season emergence of antigenic drift variants of influenza viruses that are less wellmatched to the vaccine viruses.

-Varying data concerning the presence and rate of waning immunity after influenza vaccination, coupled with the unpredictable timing of the influenza season each year, prevent determination of an optimal time to vaccinate.
+Varying data concerning the presence and rate of waning immunity after influenza vaccination, coupled with the unpredictable timing of the influenza season each year, prevent determination of an optimal time to vaccinate each season.
 Programmatic issues also are a consideration.
 Although delaying vaccination might result in greater immunity later in the season, deferral also might result in missed opportunities to vaccinate as well as difficulties in vaccinating a population within a more constrained period.
-The potential contributions of these factors among persons aged ≥65 years have been assessed using a simulated mathematical model examining various scenarios of vaccination timing, timing of onset of the influenza season, vaccine effectiveness, and rate of waning (39).
-In this model, during an influenza season beginning in October and peaking in January, delaying vaccination until October resulted in more hospitalizations if >14% of persons aged \geq 65 years who would have been vaccinated in August or September failed to get vaccinated.
+The potential contributions of these factors among persons aged ≥ 65 years have been assessed using a simulated mathematical model examining various scenarios of vaccination timing, timing of onset of the influenza season, vaccine effectiveness, and rate of waning (44).
+In this model, during an influenza season beginning in October and peaking in January, delaying vaccination until October resulted in more hospitalizations if >14% of persons aged ≥ 65 years who would have been vaccinated in August or September did not get vaccinated.
 However, these predictions varied considerably with assumed timing of season onset, rate of waning immunity, and vaccine effectiveness.

-Vaccination efforts should continue throughout the season because the duration of the influenza season varies, and influenza activity might not occur in certain communities until February, March, or later.
-Providers should offer influenza vaccine routinely, and organized vaccination campaigns should continue throughout the influenza season, including after influenza activity has begun in the community.
+Vaccination efforts should continue throughout the season because the duration of the influenza season varies, and influenza activity might not occur in certain communities until February, March, or later (17).
+Providers should offer influenza vaccine at healthcare visits to those not yet vaccinated, and organized vaccination campaigns should continue throughout the influenza season, including after influenza activity has begun in the community.
 Although vaccination by the end of October is recommended, vaccine administered in December or later, even if influenza activity has already begun, might be beneficial in most influenza seasons.
 Providers should offer influenza vaccination to unvaccinated persons who have already become ill with influenza during the season because the vaccine might protect them against other circulating influenza viruses.